Dental Bonding in Los Altos, CA

 Dental bonding is one of the most accessible dental restoration options.
 It’s one of the few treatment options that’s completely reversible.
-If you decide you no longer want your dental bonding, we can remove it for you.
-This makes it something that even a child can get to treat a chipped or broken tooth.
+We can remove your dental bonding if you don’t want it.
+This makes it something even a child can treat a chipped or broken tooth.
 It’s still a durable form of treatment, too.
 While it isn’t permanent, it lasts for years, especially if you take good care of it.

 Dental bonding is one of the most affordable options as well.
 Because it’s a temporary, simple solution, it doesn’t cost as much.
 Porcelain veneers and other restorations need to be crafted in a special laboratory.
-Dental bonding can be done in one simple visit to our dentist office.
+We can complete dental bonding in one simple visit to our dentist office.
 We don’t need to prepare the tooth extensively, either.
 The dental bonding process is quick and painless.

 Dental Bonding FAQs